-By 2004, technological advancements have made it possible to expand the scope of the data included in the database, and thus expand the studies that can be conducted.
+By 2004, technological advancements had made it possible to expand the scope of the data included in the database, and thus expand the studies that could be conducted.
 The partner universities agreed to contribute transcript information: the courses that students have taken and the grades they have earned in them.
 With these data from nine universities placed in a common format,exciting research questions could be addressed.

 The Opportunity to Expand the SUCCEED Longitudinal Database Negotiations initiated in 2002 with the SUCCEED partner institutions resulted in a new partnership to form the Multiple-Institution Database for Investigating Engineering Longitudinal Development (MIDFIELD).
 Prior to this new partnership, the participating institutions had already committed to providing supplementary data annually to the SUCCEED Longitudinal Database until three years after the end of the SUCCEED Coalition (NSF funding terminated in 2003).
 The database in its current configuration has significant value to the engineering education community.
-The value will be improved significantly through the addition of course enrollment and grade data for the entire population.
-The addition of course and grade data will make possible a broader range of research questions.
 Two new institutions (Purdue University and the University of Colorado Boulder) were added in 2010.

 Protection of human rights governed by the Purdue University Institutional Research Board Protocol # 1006009458.